pebertli/asteroids/README.md

 # Asteroids

-A small project to practice Unity3D
+A small project to teach Unity3D for some colleagues

 ## Session 1